Retirement planning: from investing to enjoying the payout

 In any case, there is more you can do to guarantee a secure retirement.
 You need to diversify your portfolio and look beyond CPF for your retirement plans.
 You can start by opting for our two main products, i.e.,

-Maximise your savings the smarter way, with the assurance of a lifetime of monthly cash payouts of up to 3.00% per annum2.
-Your lifetime payouts start from the 4th policy anniversary.
-Your capital is 100% guaranteed after you’ve had the policy for 6 years3.
+Maximise your savings the smarter way, with the assurance of a lifetime of monthly cash payouts of up to 3.28% per annum2 after holding your plan for just 3.5 years.
+Your capital is 100% guaranteed from the end of the 6th policy year3.
 You also have the flexibility to manage your payouts and policy value as your needs evolve.
 Your loved one will receive a lump-sum benefit of 105% of the total annual premiums paid plus any bonuses in the event of your passing or terminal illness.

 It's easy to begin, with a short premium commitment of just three years, beginning from S$10,000 per year.
 The best part is that no medical assessment is required.
 Grow your wealth and secure your lifetime income towards financial freedom today.